Supplier Assessment and Audit

-Our procurement department requires all suppliers to complete "Supplier Profile," "Supplier Internal Management Questionnaire," "Supplier Environmental Management Questionnaire," "Supplier EICC Self-assessment Worksheet” and provide documentary proof for ISO certification.
-Each supplier is assessed for performance on a number of aspects including environment, safety, product liability, human rights, social involvement etc.
+Compal’s PCBG Procurement Department required all suppliers to complete the “Supplier Profile”, “Supplier Internal Management Questionnaire”, “Supplier Environmental Management Questionnaire”, and “Supplier RBA Self-assessment Worksheet” and provided documentary proof for ISO certification.
+Each supplier was assessed for performance on a number of aspects including environment, safety, product liability, human rights, social involvement, etc.

-Type A suppliers are surveyed by way of documentary review.
-The procurement department first consolidates "Supplier Internal Management Evaluation Worksheet” and then informs RD, SQE, GP and environmental assessment departments to verify and approve the worksheet.
-The approved document is forwarded to the engineering IT department, where suppliers are assigned official ID and included in the “Qualified Suppliers List."
+Type A suppliers were surveyed by way of documentary review.
+The Procurement Department first consolidates the “Supplier Internal Management Evaluation Worksheet” and then informs R&D, SQE(Supplier Quality Engineer), Quality System/Green Product and Environmental Assessment Departments to verify and approve the worksheet.
+The approved document was forwarded to the Engineering IT Department, where suppliers were assigned an official ID and included in the “Qualified Suppliers List”.